fletchjp/MERG-Arduino-Software/README.md

 I have resolved this by creating a new repository for RS485 work and I will put the files there as I want them.

+### Tags and Releases

+I attempted to create a tag in Arduino-IR-Tasks using gitg.
+That apparently worked and I could add a description.
+This was not recoginised in GitHub desktop so I deleted it and created it in GitHub desktop instead.
+That does not permit a description (as far as I have found).
+GitHub desktop tags are in History.
+I have pushed that to the GitHub version where a tag can be changed into a release with a description/

 ### Syntax

 I will document my learning of the Markdown syntax here.
 At the moment all I have done is to add some headings and can see how they work.